pawan1198/portfolio/README.md

-# Research Analyst
+# Data Analyst

 ## SKILLS
 ### Data Analysis
 Proficient in Microsoft Office, R, and Python for data analysis.
-Also, experienced in managing and analyzing large datasets.
+Also, I am experienced in managing and analyzing large datasets.

 ### Management of Virtual Platforms
 Proficient in managing virtual learning platforms, including Zoom, OBS-Studio, and YouTube streaming.